 In order to file for a wrongful death claim, the four criteria that need to be fulfilled are:

-As stated above the estate of the person who dies needs to have a personal representative, the wrongful death lawsuit must be fired by this person.
-This will vary from state to state, as to which family member can file the lawsuit.
+As stated above the estate of the person who dies needs to have a personal representative, and the wrongful death lawsuit must be fired by this person.
+This will vary from state to state, as to which family members can file the lawsuit.
 All across the United States widowed spouses and children that are left behind can file the case.
 In the state of California if these parties are not present the suit can be filed by anyone who can directly inherit the deceased person’s estate.

 The financial loss incurred can be hard to define by an exact amount.
 Normally the costs you can claim are:

-Wrongful death is traumatizing and can turn out to be quite a complicated experience in the state of California which is why you need a Riverside wrongful death lawyer that is well versed in California wrongful death claims by your side.
+Wrongful death is traumatizing and can turn out to be quite a complicated experience in the state of California which is why you need a Riverside wrongful death lawyer that is well-versed in California wrongful death claims by your side.
 Find out your best options for a wrongful death lawsuit by contacting the Law Offices of Howard Craig Kornberg.
 Call our offices at 310-997-0904 to get a free consultation.